andrewjadams3/Klassewerk/README.md

 - Teachers are shown a welcome page which will allow them to upload their paper-bound curriculum and assignments.
 - Teachers are then able to assign their uploaded documents to their students.
 - Teachers are also able to view assignments which students have completed, and provide individual feedback.
-- Students are able to view assigments and curriculum information via a seperate application.
+- Students are able to view assignments and curriculum information via a separate application.
 - Students are able to complete assignments, which they can then submit for review and feedback.